svmiller/svmiller.github.io/_posts/2024-11-15-statistics-for-excel-please-dont-do-this-use-r.md

 #> # ℹ 1 more variable: group_short_label <chr>
 ```

-I also have a spreadsheet version here, which I'll be using for the bulk of this tutorial.
+You can download the spreadsheet at the link above.
 Note that I've already pre-processed these data slightly.

 {% include image.html url="/images/eu-ua-fta24-snapshot-2.png" caption="The spreadsheet I'm using" width=722 align="center" %}